-The Reunion, June 2015.
-I rarely cheat when it comes to the location of my Top 5 articles.
+5. The Reunion, June 2015.
+I don’t often cheat when it comes to the location of My 5s.
 But I should probably come clean right away and tell you that strictly speaking this last photo isn’t really Chesham.
 It’s a tiny nearby village called Hawridge that we drove out to for a rare reunion, the last time in fact that the five of us were all together in the same place.
-Some of us don’t speak so often anymore, but I can categorically say; safe in the camouflage of the written word, that these are four of my favourite people on Planet Earth.
+I might not be as great at keeping in touch as I used to be, but I can categorically say; safe in the camouflage of the written word, that these are four of my favourite people on Planet Earth.